kyang04/Single-Multiplayer-BattleShip/README.md

 # Single-Multiplayer-BattleShip
-This project was made during the Northeastern Universiy 2023 Summer 1 semester for CS 3500 Object-Oriented Design.
+This project was made during the Northeastern University 2023 Summer 1 semester for CS 3500 Object-Oriented Design.
 It is a modified version of the classic board game, Battleship, with both single and multiplayer modes.
 This modified game is called BattleSalvo.
 It was written using the MVC and Proxy design patterns

+### Contributors
+Partnered with Rup Jaisinghani https://github.com/rupjaisinghani0904

-###Single Player vs. Multiplayer
+### Single Player vs. Multiplayer
-Single-player mode is selected when no command line arguments are given.
+The single-player mode is selected when no command line arguments are given.
 In this case, the user will be playing against a computer player.
-When a host and port number is provided, multiplayer is intiated.
+When a host and port number are provided, multiplayer is initiated.
 You will have to run the provided Server.jar file as well.
 In this case, the computer player would be playing against another person's computer player who is also connected to the same host and port.
-JSON is used to commmunicate with the server in multiplayer
+JSON is used to communicate with the server in multiplayer

 ### Rules
 Board sizes can have height and width dimensions of any value between 6 and 15 (inclusive).
 Height and width dimensions do not need to match.
-The size of the board for each player are the same.
+The size of the board for each player is the same.

 ### Ship Sizes
 - Carrier: Size 6